a1g0rithm/thermostat/README.md

 Key features include:

-	1. Touch senstive thermostat display/control for the Official Raspberry Pi Foundation 7" Touch Sensitive LCD screen.
+	1. Touch senstive thermostat display/control for 5" Touch Sensitive LCD screen.
-	2. Schedule support, including separate daily schedules for Heat and Cool modes
+	2. Schedule support, including daily schedules for Heat
 	3. Built in web interface/server to enable control of thermostat and edit schedule remotely through any browser (including touch-sensitive iOS devices)
-	4. Current weather and today/tomorrow weather forecasts using openweathermap.org
+	4. Today/tomorrow weather forecasts using openweathermap.org
 	5. The implementation will run on non-Pi linux machines (eg. Ubuntu) for testing purposes, using simulated GPIO and a fixed current temperature
 	6. Battery backup (optional)
 	7. Supports Celcius (default) or Farenheit
 	8. Supports calibration of your temperature sensor
 	9. Minimal UI (screensaver) mode
-	10. PIR Motion sensor to switch from minimal to full UI mode (optional)
+	10. Detailed logging with selectable levels, including graph of data
-	11. Detailed logging with selectable levels, including optional remote logging to a MQTT broker/server
+	11. Security Access to web interface

 ###Thermostat User Interface